 The most significant cost in the analysis is the compensation of domestic consumers.
 The number of consumers at each distribution Exit Point is calculated by dividing the proportion of booked capacity at an offtake with respect to the total volume of booked capacity.
 The number of connected homes is taken from the total number of domestic meters installed in the UK and split between Exit points based on the proportion of annual average site flow to total NTS flow.
-This is aligned with a UK Transmission and UK Distribution harmonised standard for network planning assumptions.
+This is aligned with a UK Transmission and UK Distribution harmonised standard for network planning assumptions19.

-The compensation charge has been updated to £30 per property per day from £20 per property per day.
-This reflects the current amount payable for a loss of service, which has increased since the original risk valuation was undertaken.
-This monetised risk is modelled as a societal cost, as these charges are payable by the gas supplier, not NGGT.
+For RIIO-1 & RIIO-2 The compensation charge was set to £30 per property per day.
+This reflected the current amount payable for a loss of service.
+Since the start of RIIO-2 this value has increased since the original risk valuation was undertaken and a value of £60 has been used for RIIO-3 Business planning.
+This monetised risk is modelled as a societal cost, as these charges are payable by the gas supplier, not NGT